asgardeo/asgardeo-auth-react-sdk/README.md

 ## Prerequisite

 Create an organization in Asgardeo if you don't already have one.
-The organization name you choose will be referred to as `<org_name>` throughout this tutorial.
+The organization name you choose will be referred to as `<org_name>` throughout this document.

 ## Try Out the Sample Apps